 Theale CE Primary School takes seriously its responsibilities and statutory duties to protect and safeguard the welfare of children and young people in its care.
-We recognise that 'Safeguarding and promoting the welfare of our children is everyone's responsibility and the need to consider, at all times, what is in the best interests of the child' (Keeping Children Safe in Education, 2023).
+We recognise that, "Safeguarding and promoting the welfare of children is everyone's responsibility [...]
+Everyone who comes into contact with children and their families has a role to play [...]
+This means that they should consider, at all times, what is in the best interests of the child."
+(Keeping Children Safe in Education, 2024).

-This policy seeks to give clear direction to staff and others about expected behaviour when dealing with child protection issues through good practice and sound procedures in order to ensure that concerns, referrals and monitoring are handled sensitively, professionally and in ways that support the needs of our students.
+This policy seeks to give clear direction to staff and others about expected behaviour when dealing with child protection issues through good practice and sound procedures in order to ensure that concerns, referrals and monitoring are handled effectively, sensitively, professionally and in ways that support the needs of our students.

-In order to protect our students, the school is committed to the safeguarding principles and prompt actions in order to promote the welfare of children, as described in Keeping Children Safe in Education, 2023.
+In order to protect our students, the school is committed to following the safeguarding principles and to the taking of prompt actions in order to promote the welfare of children, as described in Keeping Children Safe in Education, 2024.
 This policy reflects that guidance.